Skip to main content

 • ModerateThistleAcross 6 studies, 4 reported beneficial effects of thistle (silymarin/silibinin) on reducing alanine aminotransferase (ALT) levels, with effect sizes ranging from small to large, and 2 found neutral results.
 The two highest-quality meta-analyses (evidence scores of 7) both showed statistically significant beneficial effects — one in NAFLD patients (moderate effect, SMD -0.47 to -0.88) and one in patients on anti-TB drugs (small effect, SMD -0.15).
 The median study duration across the 2 studies that reported it was 104 days (approximately 15 weeks), indicating effects are typically observed after several weeks of supplementation. · Dose: 140 mg three times daily (reported in one RCT; other studies did not specify dose)4 beneficial2 neutral6 studies

-• ModerateVitamin EAcross 4 studies, all reported beneficial effects of vitamin E supplementation on reducing alanine aminotransferase (ALT) levels in patients with non-alcoholic fatty liver disease (NAFLD), with 3 reaching statistical significance.
-The predominant effect sizes were mixed (small to moderate), and effects were typically observed at 8–12 weeks (median study duration 72 days).
-The most commonly studied dose range was 400–1000 IU per day. · Dose: 400–1000 IU/day4 beneficial4 studies
+• ModerateVitamin EAcross 4 studies, all reported beneficial effects of vitamin E on reducing alanine aminotransferase (ALT) levels in patients with non-alcoholic fatty liver disease (NAFLD), with 3 reaching statistical significance.
+Effect sizes were mixed (small to moderate) across studies.
+The most studied dose range was 400–1000 IU/day, and effects were typically observed at 8–12 weeks (median study duration 72 days). · Dose: 400–1000 IU/day4 beneficial4 studies

 • Artichoke2 beneficial2 studies